-- Disrespectful behavior and/or being discourteous to an employee - Giving away products - Harassment or discrimination of an illegal nature - Failure to follow any policies or procedures including those specific to health and safety
+- Unlawful possession, distribution, or sale of narcotics, drugs, or controlled substances - Any act which discredits or damages GCM - Fighting, intimidating, coercive or threatening behavior on the premises - Disrespectful behavior and/or being discourteous to an employee - Giving away products - Harassment or discrimination of an illegal nature - Failure to follow any policies or procedures including those specific to health and safety

-If a marijuana establishment agent is found to have diverted marijuana, it is grounds for immediate dismissal pursuant to the GMC policy and 935 CMR 500.105(1)(1).
+If a marijuana establishment agent is found to have diverted marijuana, it is grounds for immediate dismissal pursuant to the GMC policy and 935 CMR 501.105(1)(m).
 The first person to be notified will be the Security Director.
-The Security Director will make a detailed report of the event and report it to local law enforcement and the CCC within 24 hours in accordance with 935 CMR 500.110(7)(a).
+The Security Director will make a detailed report of the event and report it to local law enforcement and the Cannabis Control Commission within 24 hours in accordance with 935 CMR 501.110(9)(a).
 Human Resources will then be notified and prepare the dispensary agents last check and termination of any applicable benefits.

 GCM is committed to providing its employees with a safe and productive work environment.
-In keeping with this commitment, it maintains a strict policy against the use of alcohol and the unlawful use of drugs in the workplace, pursuant to 935 CMR 500.105(1)(j).
+In keeping with this commitment, it maintains a strict policy against the use of alcohol and the unlawful use of drugs in the workplace, pursuant to 935 CMR 501.105(1)(k).
 Consequently, no employee may consume or possess alcohol, or use, possess, sell, purchase or transfer illegal drugs at any time while on GCM's premises or while using GCM's vehicles or equipment, or at any location during work time.
-GMC will ensure that all confidential information is maintained pursuant to its policies and 935 CMR 500.105(1)(k).
+GMC will ensure that all confidential information is maintained pursuant to its policies and 935 CMR 501.105(1)(l).